ExpressVPN Vs TorGuard Comparison for New Zealand Users 2022

 So guess the Winner?

-In this ExpressVPN vs TorGuard comparison guide, undoubtedly, ExpressVPN wins, as it is based in a safe location, unblocks all popular streaming platforms, works in China and has zero leak issues.
+In this ExpressVPN vs TorGuard comparison guide, undoubtedly, ExpressVPN wins in New Zealand, as it is based in a safe location, unblocks all popular streaming platforms, works in China and has zero leak issues.

 TorGuard, on the other hand, has its headquarters in the U.S., has trouble bypassing geo-restrictions, offers unstable streaming support, and has a confusing pricing structure.

-What should I keep in mind when choosing between ExpressVPN and TorGuard?
+What should I keep in mind when choosing between ExpressVPN and TorGuard in New Zealand?